-This subchapter also limits emissions of particulate matter from industrial processes and directfired fuel-burning equipment based on their process weight rates.
-Since there are no significant particulate emissions from the non fuel-burning processes at the facility compliance with the standard is assured without any special monitoring provisions.
+Section 19-12 limits emissions of particulate matter from industrial processes and direct-fired fuelburning equipment based on their process weight rates.
+Since there are no significant particulate emissions from the nonfuel-burning processes at the facility compliance with the standard is assured without any special monitoring provisions.

-OAC 252:100-25 (Visible Emissions and Particulates) [Applicable] No discharge of greater than 20% opacity is allowed except for short-term occurrences which consist of not more than one six-minute period in any consecutive 60 minutes, not to exceed three such periods in any consecutive 24 hours.
+OAC 252:100-25 (Visible Emissions and Particulates) [Applicable]

+This subchapter states that no person shall allow the discharge of any fumes, aerosol, mist, gas, smoke, vapor, particulate matter, or any combination thereof exhibiting greater than 20% opacity except for short term occurrences, which consist of not more than one six-minute (6) period in any consecutive 60 minutes, not to exceed three such periods in any consecutive 24-hour period.
 In no case shall the average of any six-minute period exceed 60% opacity.
-When burning natural gas, there is very little possibility of exceeding the opacity standards.
+This permit requires that all fuel-burning equipment be fueled only with natural gas to ensure compliance with this requirement.

-OAC 252:100-29 (Control of Fugitive Dust) [Applicable] No person shall cause or permit the discharge of any visible fugitive dust emissions beyond the property line on which the emissions originate in such a manner as to damage or to interfere with the use of adjacent properties, or cause air quality standards to be exceeded, or interfere with the maintenance of air quality standards.
-Under normal operating conditions, this facility will not cause a problem in this area, therefore, it is not necessary to require specific precautions to be taken.
+OAC 252:100-29 (Fugitive Dust)

+[Applicable] No person shall cause or permit the discharge of any visible fugitive dust emissions beyond the property line on which the emissions originate in such a manner as to damage or to interfere with the use of adjacent properties, or cause air quality standards to be exceeded, or interfere with the maintenance of air quality standards.
+Under normal operating conditions, this facility has negligible potential to violate this requirement; therefore, it is not necessary to require specific precautions to be taken.

-OAC 252:100-31 (Control of Emissions of Sulfur Compounds) [Applicable] Part 2 limits the ambient air concentration of hydrogen sulfide (H2S) emissions from any facility to 0.2 ppmv (24-hour average) at standard conditions which is equivalent to 283 μ g/m3.
-Based on modeling conducted for the general permit for oil and gas facilities, the ambient impacts of H2S, from oil and gas facilities handling, treating, and combusting sweet natural gas and storing sweet crude oil or condensate will be in compliance with the H2S ambient air concentration limit.
+OAC 252:100-31 (Sulfur Compounds)

+Part 2 limits the ambient air concentration of hydrogen sulfide (H2S) emissions from any facility to 0.2 ppmv (24-hour average) at standard conditions which is equivalent to 283 μ g/m3.
+Based on modeling conducted for the general permit for oil and gas facilities, the ambient impacts of H2S from oil and gas facilities combusting natural gas with a maximum H2S content of 343 ppmv and storing condensate or sweet crude oil will be in compliance with the H2S ambient air concentration limit.
+There are no significant emissions of H2S from this facility as the inlet gas contains approximately 4 ppm H2S.

 Part 5 limits sulfur dioxide emissions from new fuel-burning equipment (constructed after July 1, 1972).
 For gaseous fuels the limit is 0.2 lb/MMBTU heat input averaged over 3 hours.
 For fuel gas having a gross calorific value of 1,000 BTU/SCF, this limit corresponds to fuel sulfur content of 1,203 ppmv.
-The permit requires the use of gaseous fuel with sulfur content less than 343 ppmv to ensure compliance with Subchapter 31.
-Initial compliance testing of the fuel sulfur content and further testing annually will be used to ensure compliance with this limitation.
-Amine treating of the gas streams is not conducted at this site.
+For liquid fuels the limit is 0.8 lb/MMBTU heat input averaged over 3 hours.
+The permit requires the use of gaseous fuel with sulfur content less than 343 ppmv for all existing equipment and for GEN-1 if it uses gaseous fuel to ensure compliance with Subchapter 31.
+Should GEN-1 be a liquid fuel generator, then the permit will require the use of liquid fuel with a maximum sulfur content of less than 0.05%.